 If you’re teaching children, be sure to include them because it could be the first time they’ve ever heard this grammar construction or vocabulary.
 You want to start your students off by helping them say things correctly from the beginning, instead of having to unlearn poor pronunciation later.

 At this point, you want your students to get some time to use the language.
 Give them some very controlled practice using the target language.
 Things like fill in the blanks, matching worksheets, etc. Textbooks usually have very good sections related to this for whatever grammar point the chapter is focusing on.

 Make sure your practice forces the students to use the target language of that lesson.
 This is obvious but it’s worth mentioning!

 Once students have the basics down, you can set an activity where they will be able to use the target language in a more creative way.
-Some of my favourite ESL speaking exercises are things like surveys, board games, discussion topics, or task-based learning.
+Some of my favorite ESL speaking exercises are things like surveys, board games, discussion topics, or task-based learning.